Coexistence of Competing Microbial Strains under Twofold Environmental Variability and Demographic Fluctuations: Introduction

-Environmental and demographic fluctuations play a crucial role in the evolution of AMR, when treatments reduce a microbial community to a very small size, but fail to eradicate the microorganisms resistant to the drug~\cite{Kussell16,coates_antibiotic-induced_2018,marrec_quantifying_2018,marrec_resist_2020,Nguyen21}.
-After antibiotic treatment finishes, resistant cells in the small community, may replicate and restore infection, hence possibly leading to the spread of antibiotic resistance.
-On the other hand, with a small population, DN may lead to the extinction of the resistant strain.
-How the coexistence of cells resistant and sensitive to antibiotics is affected by the joint effect of EV and DN, and how the fraction of resistant cells depends on environmental conditions, are thus central questions in the effort to understand the evolution of AMR~\cite{Yurtsev13,Kussell16,coates_antibiotic-induced_2018,Nguyen21,LARM23}.
+{ Environmental and demographic fluctuations play a crucial role in the evolution of AMR~\cite{Kussell16,coates_antibiotic-induced_2018,marrec_quantifying_2018,marrec_resist_2020,Nguyen21}.
+When treatments reduce a microbial community to a very small size, but fail to eradicate the microorganisms resistant to the drugs, resistant cells may replicate and restore infection, hence possibly leading to the spread of antibiotic resistance.
+Moreover, within a small population, demographic fluctuations may also lead to the extinction of resistant cells.
+Understanding how the coexistence of cells resistant and sensitive to antibiotics is affected by the joint effect of environmental variability and demographic fluctuations, and how the fraction of resistant cells varies with environmental conditions with the possibility of eradication, are thus central questions in the effort to understand the evolution of AMR~\cite{Yurtsev13,Kussell16,coates_antibiotic-induced_2018,Nguyen21,LARM23}.}